AceDataCloud/FluxAPI/docs/flux_tasks_api_integration_guide.md

 ## Conclusion

-Through this document, you have learned how to use the FLux Tasks API to query the specific details of single or batch image tasks.
-We hope this document helps you better integrate and use the API.
+Through this document, you have learned how to use the FLux Tasks API to query all specific detail information of single or batch image tasks.
+We hope this document can help you better integrate and use this API.
 If you have any questions, please feel free to contact our technical support team.